WICG/webpackage/draft-yasskin-webpackage-use-cases.md

-Not all application developers should choose to require signed updates, since doing so adds the risk of losing the signing key, but having this option gives security-sensitive applications an incentive to build native apps instead of web apps.
+Not all application developers should choose to require signed updates, since doing so adds the risk of losing the signing key, but having this option gives security-sensitive applications like [Dashlane](https://app.dashlane.com/) an incentive to build native apps instead of web apps.

 It has been difficult to add a signature requirement for web app upgrades because we haven't had a way to sign web resources.
 Web Packaging is expected to